 The Collaborative Observation process works as a tool to join the reforms of a district with a structure for mutual or shared support during implementation and ongoing revision of these systemic reforms.
 During the training, school teams experience hands-on activity, conducting conferences with each other and completing observations of actual classrooms.
 The four key elements of the Collaborative Observation process are:

 The Pre-Observation Conference builds trust through dialogue about instruction between two people.
 This conference allows the observer to become familiar with the lesson to be observed and to understand what the teacher intends to accomplish.
 Additionally, they discuss how the lesson to be observed fits into the context of the larger unit.
 This is a face-to-face conversation between two people for the two to gain an understanding of the thinking and planning that are put into a unit and a lesson.

-The In-Class Data Collection and Lesson Analyses are structured formats for collecting key details during the observation of a lesson.
-These details consist of the teacher behaviors and how students responded.
+The In-Class Data Collection and Lesson Analyses are structured formats for collecting key details during the observation of a lesson using scripting of teacher behaviors and students responses.
 An accompanying analysis is an objective connection between the teachers’ behaviors and their effects on students.
-Each analysis statement is structured with both elements - - teacher behavior and impact on students.
+Each analysis statement is structured with both elements—teacher behavior and impact on students.

 The Growth Plan is the culmination of the Post-Observation Conference.
 It is collaboratively developed by the teacher and the observer and sets forth a target area or two for growth, specific strategies to accomplish that growth, and the accompanying criteria for success.